Apply to renew your registration

 Most social workers pay their annual registration fee in 2 payments of £45 (by Direct Debit).
 These payments are taken on 1 October and 1 April every year.

 CPD is an important part of our professional standards, which aim to improve public safety and confidence in social work.
-CPD is a requirement of your registration which means you must record at least one piece of CPD every year.
+CPD is a requirement of your registration.

 Read more about CPD and what you need to know.